 Not Provided in Google Analytics

 In 2011 Google released the Safe Search Update, that moved Google’s search traffic to HTTPS.
 Ever since, web analytics tools – including Google Analytics – can no longer determine which keywords a user googled before he got on a website.
 Web analysis tools refer to this traffic and the keyword as ‘(not provided)’.
+Read in the following, how Keyword Hero has overcome this problem and how you can use Keyword Hero to remove (not provided) from your organic Google Analytics reports:

 What is (not provided)?